Voice from Libya: No one is winning

 Other players

-The US was still popularly seen as a superpower capable of bringing peace, she said.
+The US was still popularly seen as a superpower capable of enforcing peace, Bugaighis said.

-But in reality, US operations in Libya were limited to special forces hunting for scattered cells of Islamist radicals.
+But in reality, US military operations in Libya are, these days, limited to special forces hunting for lonely cells of Islamist radicals.

 And there was "little hope" of more than that, with US domestic and transatlantic politics currently in disarray, Jones, the former American ambassador, said.

-For some, that made Turkey and Russia look like winners.
+For some analysts, that made Turkey and Russia look like winners.

-Turkish forces helped the GNA to drive Haftar, his militias, and their foreign patrons out of Tripoli.
+The Turkish military helped the GNA to drive Haftar out of Tripoli and the GNA granted Turkey new maritime boundaries in return.

-"This allows Turkey to completely cut off Italy and Greece from important new oil and gas reserves in the eastern Mediterranean," Italy's Binelli-Mantelli said.
+"The new maritime zone allows Turkey to completely cut off Italy and Greece from important oil and gas reserves that were recently discovered in the eastern Mediterranean," Italy's Binelli-Mantelli said.

-Russia, using its private military firm, Wagner, has also built the nucleus of a new air-base in Libya, which already hosts 14 warplanes, and which it could use to dog Nato in future, with or without Haftar.
+Meanwhile, Russia, using a private military firm called Wagner, has built a new air-base in Libya, which already hosts 14 warplanes, and which it can use to dog Nato in future, whether Haftar lives or dies.

 "[Russian president Vladimir] Putin must be pinching himself when he wakes up each morning to make sure he isn't still dreaming," Moncef Kartas, a former UN weapons inspector in Libya, told EUobserver, referring to what the EU and US were letting the Kremlin do.

-"Europe's southern borders ... have been unbelievably neglected," Kartas said.
+"Europe's southern borders, which are fundamental to its security, have been unbelievably neglected," Kartas said.

-The next act of Libya's "tragedy" could be worse if one of those Russian jets accidentally killed Nato soldiers from the US or Turkey.
+The next act in Libya's "tragedy" could be even worse if one of those Russian jets accidentally killed soldiers from Nato members the US or Turkey.

 "Libya is getting more complicated and risky, not only for the Mediterranean area, but for all of Europe," Binelli-Mantelli said.